ECOFLOW Portable Power Station RIVER 3

 The car backup for everyday drivers.
 299Wh of LiFePO4, 600W continuous (1200W surge), 1-hour AC recharge.
 The 12V cigarette lighter port is built-in (not all small power stations include it), and the AC outlet handles a modest fridge or laptop charger.
 UPS switchover is 10ms.
 The R600 is the only product in this lineup specifically positioned around vehicle and emergency-roadside use.
 ALLPOWERS isn't as recognised in Australia as EcoFlow but the spec sheet matches comparable EcoFlow units at lower price points.

 Best for: Glove-box-sized backup for road trips, dashcam buffers when parked, or small-event backup power.
-Don't try to run it as whole-home backup — that's Slot E or F territory.
+Don't try to run it as whole-home backup.
+That's Slot E or F territory.
 299Wh runs a fridge for ~3 hours, not all-night.

 Capacity: 299Wh • Output: 600W AC (1200W surge) • Chemistry: LiFePO4 • UPS: 10ms • Solar: 200W • 12V: yes